upendarpenmetcha/hackathons/utd-fall-2017/Readme.md

 Hackathon URL: http://hackathon.refactored.ai
 Language: Python 3

 Here are instructions for the hackathon as well as scoring guidelines.
 There are 3 problems that you can pick and choose from based on their level of complexity.
-Note that easier ones too have bonus points for additional work.

 ## Hack Away
 If you have already used jupyter notebooks, then it is easy to get started: